tinamengxq/GDIM32-Final/README.md

         - AreAllQuestsCompleted

 As I mentioned in pre-learning quiz of week 10, I found that scaling of the game project is extremely important because when I was building the new dialogue system, I have to figure out what parts of the code are still useful and what are not.

 ### Yan Zhang
+At this stage, we found that the branch dialogue system we originally made was not actually the ScriptableObjects structure required by the professor, so my team member Tina rewrote this part.
+After she finished writing it, we found a new problem: our task system suddenly stopped working, but Unity did not show any errors, so it was not easy to find the reason at the beginning.

+The three of us tried to solve this problem together.
+At first, Tina tried to fix it, and then Yuxin continued to fix it.
+I helped her investigate the problem together.
+Later, we found that this problem was mainly due to the fact that the old and new systems did not integrate well, which is equivalent to the two systems competing for control.
+The code was still calling DialogueManager.Instance.StartDialogue(menuNode), and the "training" option in Menu.asset always pointed to the "Training Not Started" node.

+This leads to a problem: no matter what stage of the task you are in, as long as you choose "training", you will always see the first dialogue.
+Later, we fixed this problem so that it would no longer point to that node all the time.

+Because I wrote the early version of the task system, the current version is not the one I am most familiar with.
+So at this stage I mainly did some fine-tuning work in Unity, such as adjusting the modeling size of the cat, modifying the player's spawn point, and processing audio links.
+I did not change much code in this part.

 ## Open-Source Assets